 - 1. Housekeeping: All areas of the project shall be kept free of accumulations of wood scraps, paper, and other combustible debris. - a.
 General cleanup is to be performed as needed to ensure good housekeeping. - b.
-Project manager, superintendent, or designated safety representatives of each contractor shall conduct daily safety/housekeeping inspections. - 2.
-Smoking: Smoking shall be prohibited in the vicinity of operations, which constitute fire hazards, such as fuel dispensing locations and rubbish dumps.
-"NO SMOKING' I or "OPEN FLAME" signs shall be conspicuously posted in these areas. - 3.
-Welding and Burning: Welding and burning operations shall be authorized and controlled by project supervision.
+Project managers, superintendents, or designated safety representatives of each Contractor shall conduct daily safety/housekeeping inspections and document these inspections.
+Such documentation shall be made available upon the request of the OCIP SHD - Smoking: Smoking shall be prohibited in the vicinity of operations, which constitute fire hazards, such as fuel dispensing locations and rubbish dumps.
+"NO SMOKING" I or "OPEN FLAME" signs shall be conspicuously posted in these areas.

+- 3. Welding and Burning: Welding and burning operations shall be authorized and controlled by project supervision.
 Combustibles in close proximity of burning or welding operations shall be protected or removed. - 4.
-Flammable and combustible Liquids: Flammable combustible liquids shall be stored in approved containers or in approve portable tanks.

-- 5. Electrical: Electrical work; installations and wire capacities both temporary and permanent shall be in accordance with the National Electrical Code. - 6.
+Flammable and combustible liquids: Flammable, combustible liquids shall be stored in approved containers or in approved portable tanks. - 5.
+Electrical: Electrical work; installations and wire capacities both temporary and permanent shall be in accordance with the National Electrical Code. - 6.
 Combustible Refuse: Combustible refuse from construction operations shall not be burned or dumped on the construction site.
 Such refuse shall be removed at frequent intervals as needed. - 7.
 Construction Debris: the storage of large quantities of construction debris will be in heavy metal dumpster-like containers on the project site.